dborgis/mdft-dev_general/README.md

 ```sh
 sudo apt-get install fftw3 fftw3-dev
 ```
+- [NLopt](http://ab-initio.mit.edu/wiki/index.php/NLopt), the library we use for nonlinear optimization.

 ##### Notes for Mac users

 MDFT needs the fftw3-multithread library.
 There can be trouble to install the FFTW3 multithread library on Mac OS.
 Here is a way to do it properly: